redien/reuse-lang/README.md

 - Handle division by zero safely
   - Return INT32_MAX?
   - Return Maybe?
+- Improve error messages to show file, line and column as well as print out the range.

 **Performance**

 - Instead of interning strings, compute a hash that replaces the ID and perform a string compare if hashes match
+  - Also perform static tokenization by hard-coding keywords into sexp-parser.
 - Reduce the allocations in local transforms by not allocating new AST nodes when nothing changes
 - Fuse local transformation steps